Speeding up the solution of the Site and Power Assignment Problem in Wireless Networks: Our Contribution

 where $\mathcal A_t \subset \mathcal B$ is the set of the $\gamma$ base stations emitting the strongest signals received in $t$, i.e $|\mathcal{A}_t| = \gamma$.
 The smaller is $\gamma$, and the smaller is the big-$M$; therefore, the estimate of $\gamma$ should be as accurate as possible.

-We note that getting a reasonable lower bound is straightforward since eqref VUB constraints, which naturally lead to a decent limit, exist in S prime.
-Instead, obtaining a solid upper bound is more difficult.
-Commercial MIP solvers can be used to find a suitable, workable solution, although this process could take a while.
-As a result, we created a fixing heuristic based on the finding that zero/non-zero variables in an ideal integer linear programming (ILP) solution are frequently well-predicted by the fractional values of the variables in the LP relaxation.
-It might indicate that the fractional solution is extremely near to the ideal when the LP relaxation is particularly tight.

-We observe that getting a good lower bound is straightforward since constraints \eqref{VUBs} in $S^{\prime}$ naturally lead to a good linear relaxation value.
-Instead, getting a good upper bound is harder.
-Commercial MIP solvers can be used to find a good feasible solution, but it could take time.
-Consequently, we developed a fixing heuristic based on the observation that the fractional values of the variables in the LP relaxation are often good predictors of zero/non-zero variables in an optimal ILP solution.
-This specifically occurs when the LP relaxation is extremely tight.
-The scheme of our fixing heuristic is: \begin{enumerate} \item solve the LP relaxation of the problem and take the fractional solution; \item identify the set of fractional variables that are likely to be zero (i.e., whose value is less than a very low threshold in the fractional solution); \item fix the selected variables to zero and perform bound strengthening to propagate implications; \item solve the resulting ILP problem to get a near-optimal feasible solution. \end{enumerate} The variables rounded to zero correspond to the power levels that are not needed by the transmitters to cover the target area.
+We observe that getting a good lower bound is straightforward since constraints \eqref{VUBs} naturally lead to a good linear relaxation value.
+Conversely, finding a good upper bound is a more daunting task.
+Although commercial MIP solvers can be used to derive a feasible solution, it may be time-consuming.
+Consequently, we derived a fixing heuristic based on the observation that the fractional values of the variables in the LP relaxation are often good predictors of zero/non-zero variables in an optimal ILP solution.
+This especially occurs when the LP relaxation is extremely tight.
+Our fixing heuristic is made up of the following steps: \begin{enumerate} \item Solve the LP relaxation of the problem and take the fractional solution \item Identify the set of fractional variables that are likely to be zero (i.e., whose value is less than a very low threshold in the fractional solution) \item Fix the selected variables to zero and perform bound strengthening to propagate implications \item Solve the resulting ILP problem to get a near-optimal feasible solution. \end{enumerate} We note that the variables rounded to zero correspond to the power levels that are not needed by the transmitters to cover the target area.